-Description Gem engraving was a major art form in ancient Greece and Rome.
+Description This intaglio shows the winged god Eros leaning on a stick he holds in his left hand.
+Gem engraving was a major art form in ancient Greece and Rome.
 Precious stones were thought to have healing and protective powers and were used as amulets and seals as well as jewelry.
-Engraved or incised gems, known as intaglios, were often decorated with winged creatures, such as the sphinx and the griffin.
-Eros was another popular subject on gemstones; he is shown here resting.
+Engraved or incised gems, known as intaglios, were often decorated with winged creatures, such as the Sphinx and griffins.
+Eros was another popular subject on gemstones.

 - Things With Wings: Mythological Figures in Ancient Greek Art.
 The Walters Art Museum, Baltimore.
 2005-2006.